The Grace Place

 SUNDAY WORSHIP

 Are you ready to praise the Lord?
-We will look for you in worship this Sunday!
+We will look for you in our special ONE CHURCH worship service this Sunday!
+We begin this week at 11:00 AM in the Sanctuary.

 Be in the Know...